 How to Identify a Limited-Edition Print

-Limited-edition prints often have easily identifiable marks to show that they are indeed limited editions.
-Limited-edition prints are often signed by the artist/photographer but need not be.
+Limited-edition prints often display easily identifiable marks to show that they are indeed limited editions.
+Artists/photographers often sign limited-edition prints; however, this is not a requirement.
 The photographer/artist may choose to use either or both options to identify the print as limited edition.

 Option 1

-The print itself is often marked in the corner with the number of the print over the total number of prints in the series.
+You will find the print itself often marked in the corner with the number of the print over the total number of prints in the series.
+Check out this example.

-Photograph taken by Cramer Imaging of a closeup on a limited edition print with artist's signature
+Photograph taken by Audrey Cramer Photography of a closeup on a limited edition print with artist's signature

 Option 2

 The print will come with a certificate of authenticity.
-This certificate specifically mentions that the attached print is limited edition along with the same identifying marks of which print number you have and how many prints total are in the series.
+This certificate specifically mentions that the attached print is limited edition.
+It also displays the same identifying marks of which print number you have and how many prints total are in the series.

 Certificate of authenticity for a Veda Hale watercolor painting